larq/docs/docs/compute-engine/quickstart_android.md

 # Larq Compute Engine Android Quickstart

 This guide consists of two main sections.
-In the [first section](#Create-Your-Own-Android-app-using-LCE-and-TensorFlow-Lite), we describe how to build your own Android app using LCE and [TensorFlow Lite Java Inference APIs](https://www.tensorflow.org/lite/guide/inference#load_and_run_a_model_in_java) to perform inference with a model built and trained with [Larq](https://larq.dev).
+In the [first section](#Create-Your-Own-Android-app-using-LCE-and-TensorFlow-Lite), we describe how to build your own Android app using Larq Compute Engine (LCE) and [TensorFlow Lite Java Inference APIs](https://www.tensorflow.org/lite/guide/inference#load_and_run_a_model_in_java) to perform inference with a model built and trained with [Larq](https://larq.dev).
 This can be achieved either by using our pre-built [LCE Lite AAR hosted on Bintray](https://bintray.com/plumeraihq/larq-compute-engine)
-(see [here](#Use-the-LCE-AAR-from-Bintray)) or you can build the LCE Lite AAR on your local machine by following the guide [here](#Build-LCE-AAR-locally).
+(see [here](#Use-the-LCE-AAR-from-Bintray) for instructions) or you can build the LCE Lite AAR on your local machine by following the guide [here](#Build-LCE-AAR-locally).
 In the [second section](#Build-an-LCE-inference-binary), we describe how to build a LCE-compatible inference binary that can be executed on Android OS